juliasilge/tidytext/paper.md

 # Summary

-The tidytext package(DON'T FORGET REF TO ZENODO ARCHIVE) is an R package[@R-base] for text mining using tidy data principles.
+The tidytext package is an R package[@R-base] for text mining using tidy data principles.
 As described by Hadley Wickham[@tidydata], tidy data has a specific structure:

 * each variable is a column,
 * each observation is a row, and